On learning Whittle index policy for restless bandits with scalable regret: Introduction

+Each of these state-of-the-art algorithms has a regret that scales approximately as $\tildeO(\mathsf{S}\sqrt{\mathsf{A}T})$, which is prohibitively large when translated to the RB setting for reasons explained below.
+Consider a RB with $n$ arms where at most $m$ arms can be activated at a time.
+Let $\mathsf{S}_i$ denote the size of the state space of arm~$i \in \{1,\dots, n\}$.
+Such an RB can be modeled as an MDP where the size of the state space is $\prod_{i=1}^n \mathsf{S}_i$ and the size of the action space is $\binom{n}{m}$.
+Thus, the regret of using any of the algorithms described in Table~\ref{tab:comparison} on RBs will be \( \tildeO\Bigl( \prod_{i=1}^n \mathsf{S}_i \sqrt{ \binom{n}{m} T } \Bigr), \) which grows exponentially with the number $n$ of arms.
+In this paper, we provide a more nuanced characterization of the scaling of the regret with the number of alternatives.

-In this paper, we propose a Thompson sampling based learning algorithm for RB, which we call as RB-TSDE.
-This algorithm is inspired from the TSDE (Thompson sampling with dynamic episodes) algorithm of \cite{ouyang2017learning}.
-We show that for a RB with $n$ arms where $m$ of them can be chosen at a time, RB-TSDE has a Bayesian regret (with respect to the Whittle index policy with known dynamics) of $\tilde{\mathcal{O}}(n^2\sqrt{T})$ or $\tilde{\mathcal{O}}(nm\sqrt{T})$ depending on the assumptions on the per-step reward.
-Under an additional technical assumption, we obtain an alternative regret bound of $\tilde{\mathcal{O}}(n^{1.5}\sqrt{T})$.
+In particular, we propose a Thompson-sampling based learning algorithm for RB, which we call as \texttt{RB-TSDE}.
+This algorithm is inspired from the TSDE (Thompson sampling with dynamic episodes) algorithm~\cite{ouyang2017learning}.
+We show that for a RB with $n$ arms where $m$ of them can be chosen at a time, \texttt{RB-TSDE} has a Bayesian regret (with respect to the Whittle index policy with known dynamics) of $\tilde{\mathcal{O}}(n^2\sqrt{T})$ or $\tilde{\mathcal{O}}(nm\sqrt{T})$ depending on the assumptions on the per-step reward.
+Under an additional technical assumption, we obtain an alternative regret bound of $\tilde{\mathcal{O}}(n^{1.5}\sqrt{T})$ or $\tilde{O}(\max\{m\sqrt{n}, n\} \sqrt{T})$.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:problem}, we formulate the learning problem for RB when the state transition probabilities of all arms are unknown and present the main results.
-In Section~\ref{sec:background}, we review the solution to RB when the problem parameters are known.
-In Section~\ref{sec:unknown}, we present the Thompson sampling with dynamic episodes for RB and provide an upper bound on the regret.
-In Section~\ref{sec:proofsketch}, we provide the proof outline and defer the details to the Appendix.
-In Section~\ref{sec:numerical}, we demonstrate a numerical example of the regret of our algorithm.
-In Section~\ref{sec:discussion}, we compare the difference of our results with the related literature.
-Finally, we conclude in Section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:problem}, we formulate the learning problem for RB when the state transition probabilities of all arms are unknown and present the main results.
+In Sec.~\ref{sec:unknown}, we present the Thompson sampling with dynamic episodes for RB and provide an upper bound on the regret.
+In Sec.~\ref{sec:proofsketch}, we provide the proof outline and defer the details to the Appendix.
+In Sec.~\ref{sec:numerical}, we demonstrate a numerical example of the regret of our algorithm.
+In Sec.~\ref{sec:discussion}, we discuss relaxation and sufficient conditions of some of the assumptions, in addition to comparison with the optimal policy.
+Finally, we conclude in Sec.~\ref{sec:conclusion}.